nilovelez/machete/readme.md

 #Machete
-Machete is a lean and simple suite of tools that solve common WordPress annoyances: cookie bar, tracking codes, header cleanup

 Machete is a simple suite of tools that solve common WordPress annoyances using as few resources as posible.
 Machete doesn't cover every single user case, but there is a huge amount of sites that would require less plugins if they used Machete.

 So far, Machete includes the following tools: